Black Water (2007 film): Plot

 The next day, they decide to find the boat and the beast confronts them.
 The beast attacks them, forcing them back to their original tree, though Grace suffers a nasty bite to her thigh in the process.
 Because of heavy bleeding, her condition worsens over time.
 A boat comes past and they shout, but it cannot hear them due to its propeller.
 Lee tries once again to reach the boat and is successful, but the beast suddenly attacks, leaping into the boat.
 Lee floats unconscious to a very small island alongside Jim's body.
 She patches herself up and takes his revolver, but finds the gun jammed with mud, so she cleans and unjams it.

 She tries to lure the beast in using Jim's detached arm as bait, holding the pistol ready to fire at it.
-It shows itself and attacks, but her gun jams again.
+It attacks but the gun jams again.
 She flees with the beast close behind.
 It launches a sneak attack when she stops, but Lee manages to get the gun working and kills it.
 The threat averted, she makes her way back to Grace, who has died from her injuries.
 Lee, devastated, mourns her sister as she places her on the boat and paddles out of the mangrove.